Saliha Sultan (daughter of Ahmed III): Marriages

 On 25 May 1728, at the age of thirteen, her father betrothed her Sari Mustafa Pasha, son of Gazi Deli Husein Pasha.
 The marriage took place three days later on 28 May.
 Her dowry was 10,000 ducats.
 On the same day she and her trousseau were taken to her palace located in Eyüp.
-The two together had one at least a son and a daughter.
+The two together had at least a son and a daughter.
 She was widowed at his death in 1731.

 On 30 June 1740, during the reign of her cousin Sultan Mahmud I, she married Sarhoş Ali Pasha, son of Abdi Pasha.
 She was widowed at his death in 1744.
 After Ali Pasha's death, she married Hatibzade Yahya Pasha.
 She was widowed at his death in 1755.

 Three years later, on 6 April 1758, during the reign of her brother Sultan Mustafa III, she married Grand Vizier Koca Ragıp Pasha, when she was forty three, and Ragıp Pasha was sixty one years old.
 She was widowed at his death in 1763.
 On 9 May 1764, she married Vezir Turşu Mehmed Pasha, who had formerly served as the agha of the janissaries, and kapudan pasha.
 She was widowed at his death in 1770.